 The process qualification stage of process validation entails process design evaluation to determine if it is effective for quality production.
 First, the manufacturing facility should be designed according to the requirements of current good manufacturing practice (CGMP).
 Next, qualification of utilities and equipment should be conducted such as making sure that they are built and installed in compliance with design specifications.
 Finally, process performance qualification should be executed through a protocol and documented in a report:

 After process design and process qualification, the third stage of process validation deals with setting systems to continually ensure that the validated process remains in such a state during routine production.
-Continued process verification often incorporates the use of statistical process control (SPC), the continuous monitoring and sampling of process parameters and quality attributes, and the scheduled maintenance of the facility, utilities, and equipment.
+Continued process verification often incorporates the use of statistical process control (SPC), the continuous monitoring and sampling of process parameters and quality attributes, and the scheduled maintenance of the facility, utilities, equipment, and related assets.
 It is essential for good documentation practices to be employed throughout the validation process.

 Digitize the way you work Eliminate manual tasks and streamline your operations.Get started for free